orcfax/docs/docs/Feeds/CER/CEX/validation.md

 # Validation

-A place for Orcfax to describe the types/properties relevant to a `validation.json`.
+A description of the types/properties relevant to a `validation.json`.

 Orcfax utilizes the following Schema.org types and properties in its Validation